 Who designed and created the training?
 Are they qualified to do so, either from lived experience and excellent train-the-trainer skills, or via a professional modern neurodiversity-friendly course?
 Are they autistic people, perhaps in partnership with allies?

 Were they paid properly for that, at the same rate as the non-autistic people?
 Think about your company's anti-slavery Corporate Social Responsibility statement.
 You don't want to be teaming up with groups who use autistic people as slave labour, and I'm afraid some do.
 Except they call it 'volunteering' (i.e. no offer to pay), or 'work experience' (i.e. no offer to pay).
 Or, they pay only a token amount, way below living wage.
 We're not slaves.
 We have houses, families, bills to pay.
 We need actual money, the same as everyone else.

 Who is delivering the training?
 Is it autistic specialists, perhaps with allies as well?
 I don't mind it just being allies for some courses if they are working firmly as equals with autistic trainers and advisers generally.

-If the answers to that are 'no', you might be getting '1940s training', and perhaps perpetuating the awful lives that autistic people already experience through no fault of their own.
+If the answers to that are 'no', you might be getting '1940s training', and perhaps perpetuating the awful lives that some autistic people already experience, through no fault of their own.

 Insist on authentic, expert training from autistic-led teams and our allies.